sergshk/sergshk.github.io/_posts/2014-09-21-Insuficcient-storage.md

 Recently I've started to run into an "Insufficient Storage Available" error message on my Android phone.
-So where does that come from, since I have several GB's of internal storage available, I though to myself, right?
-Well that's turn out to be wrong.
+So where does that come from, since I have several GB's of internal storage available, I though to myself, right?<!--more--> Well that's turn out to be wrong.
 Apparently all your gigs of internal storage are irrelevant if your phone has "Phone/Device Memory" partition on top of "Internal Storage" partition, and in my case it's just 2GB.